drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

     That will open R in your terminal.
-    Next, you can load all the libraries and run scDblFinder_.
+    Next, you can load all the libraries and run ScDblFinder_.

     .. code-block:: R